TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Rte/InTheBackend/Introduction/Index.rst

 Introduction
 ============

-When you configure a table in :code:`$TCA` and add a field of the type "text" which is edited by a :code:`<textarea>`, you can choose to use a Rich Text Editor (RTE) instead of the simple form field.
+When you configure a table in :php:`$TCA` and add a field of the type "text" which is edited by a :code:`<textarea>`, you can choose to use a Rich Text Editor (RTE) instead of the simple form field.
 A RTE enables the users to use visual formatting aids to create bold, italic, paragraphs,